-Our concern for the next reporting period will be consistent with the direction noted above.
+Our concern for the next reporting period will again be consistent with direction noted above.
 We will be interested in the Department's efforts moving beyond the current procedures and structures for risk management.
-We will focus on the Department's efforts to develop and implement risk-related analyses that can be incorporated into the existing process and new database.
+We will focus on the Departments efforts to continue to prepare to maximize the benefits of the new IPAS2 system and the technology that is put into place.
+In particular, we will be interested in the progress of the Department's planned committee to identify best uses for the new system.